Genomic Next-Token Predictors are In-Context Learners: Introduction

 Our experiment's results (\S\ref{sec:empirical:results}) reveal striking parallels: \textbf{both linguistic and genomic models exhibit log-linear improvements} in pattern induction and extrapolation as the number of demonstrations grows.
 To our knowledge, this is the first evidence of organically emergent ICL in genomic sequences.
 These findings suggest \textbf{\textit{H$_2$}}, that is, \textit{ICL is not an artifact that is specific to human language, but a broader consequence of compression and predictive modeling in pattern-rich sequence spaces}.
 By demonstrating ICL in a non-linguistic biological domain, we extend the scope of emergent meta-learning beyond natural language, pointing toward a unified view of context-adaptive computation that spans different modalities of data.

 We further perform analyses to compare the types of tasks at which genomic and linguistic models excel.
 Our results reveal distinct patterns: genomic models learn faster with more demonstrations, while linguistic models gain more from scale (\S\ref{sec:quant_anal}); genomic models perform best on direct copying or local transformations, whereas linguistic models excel on tasks requiring single-bit dependencies or global summary statistics (\S\ref{sec:qual_anal:bit:load}, \S\ref{subsec:qualitative:analysis}).
 We note the caveat that these findings are specific to our experimental conditions (e.g., our choice of reasoning tasks) and may not be a holistic statement about ICL in genomic and linguistic models.
+We further validate these findings by demonstrating that Evo2 also exhibits robust few-shot learning on a real-world genomic promoter classification task (Appendix~\ref{app:evo2_icl_demo}).

 \textbf{Our Contributions.} (a) We present a controlled experimental setup for detecting and measuring ICL across linguistic and genomic modalities.
 Our framework defines a suite of symbolic bitstring reasoning tasks that can be rendered in both representations, enabling direct, apples-to-apples comparison of ICL behavior. (b) Using the Evo2 family of large-scale genomic models, we demonstrate for the first time that models trained solely on nucleotide sequences exhibit clear in-context learning, mirroring the scaling trends of Qwen3 language models. (c) Our findings challenge the idea that ICL depends on linguistic structure.
 Instead, they point to ICL as a modality-agnostic outcome of large-scale next-token prediction over pattern-rich data, reflecting general principles of compression and contextual inference.
 Together, these results extend the scope of emergent meta-learning beyond language, toward a unified understanding of context-adaptive computation in artificial and biological systems alike.